Hamilton Drug Charges Lawyer

-If you or a loved one are facing drug charges in New Jersey, contact the Trenton Drug Charges Lawyers at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today to talk to one of the skilled, compassionate members of our legal team about your case and to learn more about your rights and options.
+If you or a loved one are facing drug charges in New Jersey, contact a qualified Hamilton Drug Charges Lawyer from Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today to talk about your case and to learn more about your rights and options.

 Drug Possession in New Jersey is illegal.
 Possession of marijuana, cocaine, heroin, and other controlled dangerous substances (illicit drugs) is punishable by imprisonment.
 Sentences can range anywhere from three to five years and fines up to $35,000.